Originally written by Dan Forsythe. Updated and revised by David Issokson 8/3/25.

 The chilled beats belie lyrics dripping with sarcasm when he talks of having a good day.
 Packed with idioms — including the unforgettable line le caca est parfait, literally “the poop is perfect” — this is an excellent song to lift spirits and French skills to another level.

 Stromae is a good starting point if you want a flavor of popular music in France today.
-We’ve deconstructed some of his biggest hits: Papaoutai, Alors on danse, La solassitude, Fils de Joie, Formidable, Santé, L’enfer, and Mon Amour.
+We’ve deconstructed some of his biggest hits: Papaoutai, Alors on danse, La solassitude, Fils de Joie, Santé, L’enfer, and Mon Amour.

 Bruxelles Je T’aime